iobeam/iobeam/README.md

 ### Sending data ###

 You can send single data points via the CLI.
-Timestamps are expressed in UNIX time, which is seconds from epoch.
+Timestamps are expressed as milliseconds since epoch.

     # Send data point of value 12.5 with the current time
     $ iobeam import -projectId=<projectId> -deviceId=<deviceId> -series=<series name> -value=12.5

-    # Send data point with value 12.5 at unix time 1429718512829
+    # Send data point with value 12.5 at time 1429718512829
     $ iobeam import -projectId=<projectId> -deviceId=<deviceId> -series=<series name> -time=1429718512829 -value=12.5

     # Optionally, you can leave the -projectId off and it will default to the